Keystart's "Kit for Homeowners" outlines the important tasks and expenses to consider as a new home owner. Learn more.

 Get seven tips for styling your home on a budget from our guest interior designer.

 Have you worked out a landscape or garden design for your home yet?
 Give serious consideration to using waterwise plants.
 Not only do they need less water, they usually require less maintenance and still provide a unique oasis in your front or back garden.

 Did you know there are over 150 councils or shires around WA?
 Each shire calculates rates differently – and slightly different facilities and services.
 Council rates cover your local area costs and services like park maintenance, rubbish collection and recycling, street lighting, community facilities and events.

-To help rate payers manage rate payments, most council have instalment plans.
+To help ratepayers manage rate payments, most councils have instalment plans.
 Some councils are now offering a weekly or fortnightly payment plan.
 The City of Cockburn, for example, offer SmartRates with 26 or 43 smaller payments to smooth out the cost over the year.
 Contact your shire to see what payment plans are available to you.

 In fact, most utilities (power, gas, telephone) allow you to pay via smaller monthly instalments, making your bills easier to manage and budget for.
 Contact your providers to see what they can offer.

 We have probably already asked you this – but is your home fully insured?
 We require all our customers to have building (also called home) insurance.
 This is for your protection.
 Your home is no doubt your biggest asset and you need to ensure you're covered for the unforeseeable.

 All homes need maintenance – even brand new builds.
 Why not build up your skills and pick up the tools yourself!
 There are some jobs best left to the professionals, electricity and plumbing to name a couple, but painting and clearing your gutters might be best kept in-house.